microsoft/WSL/README.md

-This repo is for the reporting of issues found within and when using Windows Subsystem for Linux.
-Please read [CONTRIBUTING.md](https://github.com/Microsoft/WSL/blob/master/CONTRIBUTING.md) before making an issue submission.
+This repo is for:

+- Reporting of issues found within and when using Windows Subsystem for Linux.
+  Please read [CONTRIBUTING.md](https://github.com/Microsoft/WSL/blob/master/CONTRIBUTING.md) before making an issue submission

-- Do not open Github issues for Windows crashes (BSODs) or security issues.
+  > Do not open Github issues for Windows crashes (BSODs) or security issues.
 Please direct all Windows crashes and security issues to secure@microsoft.com.
 Issues with security vulnerabilities may be edited to hide the vulnerability details.

+- Surrounding discussions about the Windows Subsystem for Linux.

 ## Reporting issues in Windows Console or WSL text rendering/user experience

 Note that WSL distro's launch in the Windows Console (unless you have taken steps to launch a 3rd party console/terminal).
 Therefore, *please file UI/UX related issues in the [Windows Console issue tracker](https://github.com/microsoft/console)*.

 ## Labels: